Directional Tutorial¶

 - The matching on each (directed) TB-graph edge.
 This is stored in the

-of the field class.
+singLocalCyclesandsingIndicesof the field class.

-The singularities are computed as the index of each local cycle from the effort around it.
-The index of a cycle is the amount of rotations a directional object undergoes around a cycle.
-A directional must return to itself after a cycle, and therefore the index is an integer I when a vector m in the face ended up in vector m+I. Note that this can also include multiple full rotations (i.e., this is not taken modulu N), where the index can be unbounded.
+Singularities are computed as the index of each local cycle from the effort around it.
+The index of a cycle is the sum of efforts around a cycle.
+A directional must return to itself after a cycle, and therefore, the index is an integer I when a vector m in the face ends up in vector m+I. Note that this can also include multiple full rotations (i.e., this is not taken modulo N), where the index can be unbounded.
 The fractional part of the index is encoded by the matching; however, matching alone cannot encode integral indices (for instance, a single vector field has trivial (Zero) matching anywhere, but can have singularities).
-Note that for face-based field singular cycles are vertices, whereas in vertex-based fields, singular cycles are faces.
+This is the reason singularity indices are computed from summing up effort and not matching integers.
+Note that for face-based fields, the singular cycles are vertices, whereas in vertex-based fields, the singular cycles are faces.
 Further note that Directional computes singularities only around the local cycles.
-That is, principal_matching()
+That is, principal_matching() does not update singularities around boundary or generator loops.

 202 Sampling¶